ludiosarchive/pinned-git/README.md

 Because `sslCAInfo = ` is set to an absolute path, you must install pinned-git to a location that will not change.

 pinned-git is more convenient than setting up "anonymous" cloning over the SSH protocol, because you do not have to install and maintain {GitHub, GitLab, ...}-specific SSH keys and configuration on many users/machines.
-Instead, just one pinned-git install needs to be kept up to date on the system.
+Instead, just one pinned-git install needs to be kept up to date on each machine.

 ## Requirements